datamapper/datamapper.github.com/docs/validations.md

     :messages => {
-      :presence  => 'We need your email address.', :is_unique => 'We already have that email.', :format    => 'Doesn't look like an email address to me ...'
+      :presence  => 'We need your email address.', :is_unique => 'We already have that email.', :format    => "Doesn't look like an email address to me ..."
     }
 {% endhighlight %}